 Our PSHE education programme promotes the core school values and has been designed around these three main strands:

-Our RSE programme is an integral part of our whole school PSHE education provision.
-We will ensure RSE is matched to the needs of our pupils by regularly reviewing the objectives and activities set, highlighting needs and assessing each child individually Our RSE programme will be taught through a range of teaching methods and interactive activities.
+We ensure RSE is matched to the needs of our pupils by regularly reviewing the objectives and activities set, highlighting needs and assessing each child individually Our RSE programme is taught through a range of teaching methods and interactive activities.

 More information about the National Guidelines regarding RSE from the Department for Education can be found by clicking on the link below: